Common Types of Rashes in Newborns and Babies

 Roseola is a contagious viral infection that’s very common in babies and toddlers.

-Symptoms of roseola include a rash consisting of pinkish-red spots, patches or bumps that start on your baby’s chest, belly and back.
+Symptoms of roseola include a rash consisting of spots, patches or bumps that may be pinkish-red in colour, or darker or lighter than the original skin colour that start on your baby’s chest, belly and back.
 Later, this rash can spread to the face, neck and arms.
 In the three to five days before the rash appears, your baby or toddler will often have other symptoms, including

 Your child with roseola can usually be looked after at home.
 Let your child rest, and make sure he or she gets plenty of fluid to stay hydrated.
 Ask your doctor or health visitor about medicine to help with any discomfort caused by the fever.
 The roseola rash may look dramatic, but it isn’t usually itchy or uncomfortable.
 And the good news is that by the time it appears, your little one is probably on the mend: The rash usually fades away in about two days, and it’s rare to get roseola more than once.